EECS150/asic_labs_fa21/lab3/spec.md

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step init_environment"

-HAMMER flow will exit with an error.
-This is expected, as HAMMER looks for the final output files to gauge its success.
+Hammer flow will exit with an error.
+This is expected, as Hammer looks for the final output files to gauge its success.
 We have not yet generated the gate-level Verilog, so we know beforehand that every step except the last one is going to end with an error.
-In this step, HAMMER invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.
+In this step, Hammer invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.